 - Widgets on Android apps are another massive benefit.
 From a weather widget to a music widget, you can have amazing products that make life simpler and more enjoyable.

-- If Apple offers Apple Watch, Google has a whole range of innovations coming up, which will revolutionise the app world.
+- If Apple offers Apple Watch, Google has a range of innovations coming up which will revolutionize the app world.

 - Android also scores on true app integration.
-Google Voice is simply awesome as far as Android apps go (though it is available for iOS as well.
-On Google Play, apps such as Google Voice integrate directly with the OS, and you can make calls or enter in values directly through Google Voice instead of a dialler.
+Google Voice is simply awesome as far as Android apps go (though it is also available for iOS.
+On Google Play, apps such as Google Voice integrate directly with the OS, and you can make calls or enter values now through Google Voice instead of a dialler.
 Other services like SMS and voice mail are also available.

-One way or another, each app ecosystem has its own advantages and drawbacks.
+In one way or another, each app ecosystem has its advantages and drawbacks.
 Choose an app that suits your needs and individual preferences.
-That way, you will make sure you have the most ‘happening apps in your arsenal.
-Make the best of the iOS Vs Android development smartphone app wars and choose only the quickest and safest applications.
+That way, you will ensure you have the most ‘happening apps in your arsenal.
+Make the best of the iOS Vs Android develops smartphone app wars and chooses only the quickest and safest applications.
 After all, whether Android or iOS, you should opt for apps that work well for you.

-Here are some related articles that will help you get more detail about the Android Phone Apps, so just go through the link given below.
+Here are some related articles that will help you get more details about Android Phone Apps, so just go through the link below.